 - When the required sub-menu is open, type the first letter (or the first few letters, if required) of the option that you want to select within the sub-menu.
-In Figure 5, below, you can see that we typed the letter 'm' when the SmartArt sub-menu was active, this selected the Matrix option.
+In Figure 5, you can see that we typed the letters 'p' and 'y' in quick succession when the SmartArt sub-menu was active.
+Doing so selected the Pyramid option.
 Hit the Return key again to execute this option.

-Figure 5: Typing 'm' within SmartArt sub- menu selects the notes Matrix option
+Figure 5: Typing 'py' within the SmartArt sub-menu selects the notes Pyramid option

 Menu Bar Does Not Activate?

-So, the keyboard sequence we used to insert the Matrix SmartArt on your slide is:
+So, the keyboard sequence we used to insert the Pyramid SmartArt on your slide is: